• Skip to primary navigation

 kids greenhouse

-We also found a few worms along the way, we were careful not to hurt them and left them in the soil now we know how good they are for it.
+We found lots of worms along the way.
+We were careful not to hurt them and left them in the soil, now we know how good worms are for mixing soil up.

 Safety Notice